 Cameron and Bridgit Thieriot, Max’s parents, purchased the property in 1988.
 In 1989 the first part of the vineyard was planted by the late Warren Dutton of Dutton Ranch.
 Grapes from these blocks have been sold to Landmark, Williams Selyem, Neyers, Littorai and Rivers-Marie.
 Year after year this vineyard consistently produces high scoring single vineyard wines and is known to be one of the premiere vineyards in the Sonoma Coast.

-Myles’ parents, Carl Briggs and Lisa Lawrence, purchased this site in 1988.
+Myles’ parents, Carleton Briggs and Lisa Lawrence, purchased this site in 1988.
 Located just outside of Occidental, this site neighbors Charles Heintz Vineyard to the west and is home to the original Chardonnay planting in the West Sonoma Coast.
 It has since been replanted to Pinot Noir.
 Grapes have been sold to Littorai, Flowers, Gary Farrell and Rivers-Marie.
+Bottled as ‘Day One’.

 The Heintz family has owned the ranch for over 100 years but it wasn’t until 1982 that Charlie planted Clone 4 Chardonnay and then Pinot Noir years later.
 Known for the vineyard designate wines produced by Williams Selyem, Littorai, DuMol and many others.
 This is another world-class site in the Sonoma Coast.